DisilluSion42/Model-Predictive-Control/README.md

 # Model-Predictive-Control
-This repository includes the projects of mine during learning Model Predictive Control.
+This repository summarizes my projects during learning Model Predictive Control, including general implementatation of MPC, reachability analysis and our team's original project of ball in cup model.